On the Measurement attaining the Quantum Guesswork: Abstract

 \section{Abstract}

-The guesswork quantifies the minimum cost incurred in guessing the state of a quantum ensemble, when only one state can be queried at a time.
-Here, we derive the guesswork for a broad class of ensembles and cost functions.
+The guesswork quantifies the minimum cost incurred in guessing the state of an ensemble, when only one state can be queried at a time.
+In the classical case, it is well known that the optimal strategy trivially consists of querying the states in their non-increasing order of posterior probability.
+In the quantum case, on the other hand, the most general strategy to obtain the optimal ordering in which to perform the queries consist of a quantum measurement.
+Here, we solve such an optimization problem by deriving the quantum measurement attaining the guesswork for a broad class of ensembles and cost functions.

+In the classical scenario, the guesswork problem, introduced by Massey~\cite{Mas94} almost three decades ago, consists of minimizing the number of queries needed to guess the value of a random variable, when only one value can be queried at a time.
+Already in Massey's seminal work, it was noticed that the optimal strategy trivially consists of querying the values in non-increasing order of their (prior) probability.
+Hence, Massey's work, as well as following works such as those by Arikan~\cite{Ari96} and others~\cite{AM98a, AM98b, Pli98, MS04, Sun07, HS10, CD13, SV18, Sas18, AH20}, mostly focused on characterizing properties of such an optimal strategy, in particular in relation with the Renyi entropies of such a probability distribution.

+Even in the presence of classical side information (borrowing from the language of quantum theory, when one state from a pairwise commuting ensemble is made available for any value attained by the random variable), the optimal strategy remains trivial: as noticed by Arikan~\cite{Ari96}, it consists of measuring the given state in the basis of the common eigenvectors of the ensemble, and then querying the values in the non-increasing order of their posterior probabilities.
+The triviality, in this case, steams from the fact that, due to the linearity of the problem, there is only one candidate (i.e. extremal) as the optimal measurement.

+The guesswork problem has only very recently been tackled in the quantum case~\cite{CCWF15, HKDW22, DBK22, DBK23, AND23}.
+The operational setup we consider here is that of such references.
+While previous works~\cite{CCWF15, HKDW22} on the quantum guesswork continued along the lines of characterizing entropic properties of the guesswork, it must be remarked that in the presence of quantum side information the problem of computing the optimal guesswork is instead far from trivial because the states of the ensemble generally do not commute.
+It has been shown~\cite{HKDW22} that the optimal quantum strategy consists of a single-measurement that simultaneously produces as output the optimal order in which the queries should be performed; technically, such a strategy performs as well as the most general sequential quantum-instrument strategy; however, in the same reference the optimization of the guesswork was performed only numerically, and hence approximately, and solely for a couple of qubit ensembles (trine and square).

+Deriving the optimal quantum measurement~\cite{DBK22} has been proven~\cite{DBK23} to be, in general, an NP-hard continuous optimization problem, and it is the focus of this work.
+In particular, in Ref.~\cite{DBK22} sufficient conditions were derived for a two-outcome measurement to attain the guesswork.
+It must be noted that, once the optimal quantum measurement has been found, one has an updated posterior probability distribution, and the problem goes back to its classical version.